 Chicago, IL 60643

-Located in the Morgan Park community area, Bohn Park is a 1.63 acre park location used for passive recreation.
+Located in the Morgan Park Community Area, Bohn Park is a 1.63 acre park location used for passive recreation.
 Park patrons can relax in this open green space while enjoying the beauty of nature.

-Calumet Park District.
-This was one of 19 area park districts created to supplement the three original Chicago park commissions, the South, the West, and the Lincoln Park Commissions.
-The year after taking control of Depot Park, the Calumet Park District asked noted landscape architect Jens Jensen to design a plan for the park.
+Calumet Park District retained noted landscape architect, Jens Jensen to design a plan for the park.
 At the time, Jensen was superintendent to the West Park Commission and ran a thriving private practice as well.
 In 1933, the Calumet Park District designated the site Henry J. Bohn Memorial Park.
-Henry Bohn (1855--), a publisher, was the Calumet District's first president, serving from 1903 through 1908.
-The Chicago Park District took control of Bohn Park in 1934, when the 22 local park boards were consolidated into a unified district, the Chicago Park District.
+Henry Bohn, was a publisher was the Calumet Park District's first president, serving from 1903 through 1908.
+The Chicago Park District took control of Bohn Park in 1934, when the 22 park districts were consolidated into a unified district, the Chicago Park District.
 In 1957, ownership of the property was transferred to the Chicago Park District from the City of Chicago pursuant to the Chicago Park and City Exchange of Functions Act.